Questions remain at running back as Washington’s training camp winds down

 So far, the competition in camp has seemed to solidify the hierarchy at some positions and quashed any doubt about who will start at others.

-Only two camp practices remain that are open to reporters, and one of Washington’s most dynamic groups is still uncertain: the running backs.
+Only two camp practices remain, and one of Washington’s most dynamic groups is still uncertain: the running backs.

 Behind veteran Adrian Peterson is a collection of newcomers who boast speed, power and pass-catching ability — all traits valued in offensive coordinator Scott Turner’s system.
 Peyton Barber and J.D.
 McKissic were signed in free agency to provide depth and to help on situational downs, respectively.
-Antonio Gibson was drafted in the fourth round with the hope he can develop into a dual-threat back.
+Antonio Gibson was drafted in the third round with the hope he can develop into a dual-threat back.
 And Bryce Love returned after a year on injured reserve to try to carve out a role with his skill set and experience in a similar system in college.

-“I think the whole group can contribute, I really do,” Rivera said Friday.
+“I think the whole group can contribute.
+I really do,” Rivera said Friday.
 “If you watch the way Adrian Peterson has been handling himself, he’s a guy that sets the tone.
 He really does.
 Peyton’s showing his physicality up inside and his quickness outside on the edges.
 McKissic’s showing his versatility; that’s been really cool to watch.
 We’ve talked about Antonio — he brings so many different things to the table as well.
 And don’t fall asleep on Bryce.”

-But how the position will look when the roster is trimmed to the initial 53-man group next weekend — the deadline is Saturday — could depend a lot on what happens in the next two days.
+But how the position will look when the roster is trimmed to the initial 53-man group by next Saturday’s deadline could depend a lot on what happens in the next two days.
 Rivera typically kept three to four backs on his initial roster in Carolina, and how many he keeps this year will depend in part on the depth and health of other positions.
-Should he keep three, Peterson will certainly take one spot and Gibson another, leaving three guys to battle for one vacancy.
+Should he keep three, Peterson certainly will take one spot and Gibson another, leaving three guys to battle for one vacancy.

 Rivera has maintained a rotation throughout camp to give each player ample time with the first and second teams and to keep Peterson fresh.

 Over the past couple of camp practices, McKissic has flashed his versatility with inside runs and catches out of the backfield.
 Turner’s offense, his version of the Air Coryell system, has typically relied heavily on pass-catching backs.
-In 2018 and 2019, when Norv and Scott Turner led Carolina’s offense, the Panthers’ running backs averaged nine receiving targets per game, fifth-most in the league in that span.
-From 2007 to 2012 — when Norv Turner coached the likes of LaDainian Tomlinson, Mike Tolbert and Ryan Mathews in San Diego — the Chargers’ running backs averaged 9.6 receiving targets to rank second in the league.
+In 2018 and 2019, when Norv and Scott Turner led Carolina’s offense, the Panthers’ running backs averaged nine receiving targets per game, fifth most in the NFL in that span.
+From 2007 to 2012 — when Norv Turner coached LaDainian Tomlinson, Mike Tolbert and Ryan Mathews in San Diego — the Chargers’ running backs averaged 9.6 receiving targets to rank second in the league.

 “In certain situations, you’ll see more J.D. than the other backs,” Rivera said.
-“So, [Friday] was an opportunity to feature him and highlight him in some of those circumstances.
+“So [Friday] was an opportunity to feature him and highlight him in some of those circumstances.
 He did handle them really well today.
 It’s his skill set.
 We’ve watched him; I’ve watched him from his Seattle and Detroit days.
 He’s a guy that really fits some of the things that Scott wants to do on the offensive side.”

 Love, who backed up Carolina star Christian McCaffrey at Stanford, impressed early and has the versatility the offense needs.
 The concern is whether he can stay healthy.

 “He’s shown that he can run the ball inside, he can run the ball outside, he can run it from the [shotgun], he can run it from the slot,” Rivera said earlier in camp.
-“It’s interesting because knowing his background, having played at Stanford, knowing Stanford uses its own read and gap scheme which we do, a lot of things we do fit what he’s grown up in as a college player.”
+“It’s interesting because knowing his background — having played at Stanford, knowing Stanford uses its own read and gap scheme, which we do — a lot of things we do fit what he’s grown up in as a college player.”

 And Barber, at 5-foot-11 and 225 pounds, provides power and experience from his four years with Tampa Bay.